 Not everyone wants to deal with cards that offer more points in some categories than others, especially when caps limit how many bonus points you can earn within a year.
 That’s part of the reason cash-back credit cards that offer a flat rate of rewards are so popular.
 When you earn a flat rate of cash-back on everything you buy, you never have to worry about bonus categories or exceeding annual limits.

-If you’ve been looking for a cash-back credit card that lets you earn more points on gas and grocery purchases all year, the Citi Rewards+℠ Card may be exactly what you need.
+If you’ve been looking for a cash-back credit card that lets you earn more points at gas stations and supermarket purchases all year, the Citi Rewards+℠ Card may be exactly what you need.
 Then again, there are a ton of cash-back card options to explore before you pull the trigger.

 The links below can help you find the right card for your spending style and needs.